The Holy Countess from Hungary

 The couple was married in 1221 when Elizabeth was fourteen and Louis was twenty-one.
 Their honeymoon was spent in Elizabeth's native country of Hungary.
 It was also at that time, that the newly married Elizabeth learned the details of her mother's murder.

-Each Month Your Child Meets a New Saint through a Special Letter
+Each Month Your Child Receives a Letter from a Saint

 😇 An illustrated letter written by the saint telling his or her story